Furnace Size Calculator

 How do I calculate what size furnace I need?

-Multiply your home's square footage by a climate-based BTU/sq ft rate (25 in mild climates, 35 moderate, 45–60 cold), then adjust for insulation and ceiling height.
-A 1,500 sq ft home in a moderate climate needs about 50,000–55,000 BTU output — a 60 kBTU furnace.
+Take your home's square footage and multiply it by a BTU/sq ft rate set by your climate: 18–25 in the mild South, 30 in moderate zones, 45–60 where winters are serious.
+Then adjust for insulation quality and ceiling height, which is exactly what the calculator above does.
+A 1,500 sq ft home in a moderate climate works out to about 45,000 BTU output, which a 60 kBTU furnace covers.
 For a more accurate whole-home figure, use the HVAC Load Calculator.

 How many BTUs per square foot for a furnace?

-Roughly 25 BTU/sq ft in hot southern climates, 35 BTU/sq ft in moderate climates, and 45–60 BTU/sq ft in cold climates.
-These are output BTU per sq ft — the number on a furnace nameplate is usually input BTU, so divide by AFUE to compare.
+Roughly 18–25 BTU/sq ft in the warm South, 30 BTU/sq ft in moderate climates, and 45–60 BTU/sq ft in cold climates.
+These are output BTU per sq ft.
+The number on a furnace nameplate is usually input BTU, so divide by AFUE to compare.

 What's the difference between input and output BTU?